Wilhelmsson177/aoc-2023-dart/README.md

 ### Day 10

 The first part was okay, but I forgot a few things.
 Like "S" as a possible connected pipe.
 The Part 2 was solved by shoelace and pick's theory.
 Thank you AoC community for this hint.

+### Day 11

+Cool riddle today.
+It was actaully straight forward, but it was a bit of typing and I made some errors in the initial expansion.
+For part to I got a headeache because of `extensionFactor - 1`.
+But now it solves.
+I hope no one tried brute-forcing it.